jxtngx/jxtngx/README.md

 ## Plugins

 Cursor plugins: `.cursor-plugin/plugin.json`, rules, skills, agents.
-Not labs.
-Not factories.
-Not VS Code/Open VSX extensions (those go through [cursor-extension-factory](https://github.com/jxtngx/cursor-extension-factory)).

 | Repo | What it is |
 | --- | --- |